 When someone says European Islands, the only beaches that come to your mind are the ones in Spain and Greece.
 But there’s a world of islands kissed by the sun in Europe waiting to be explored by you.

-Here’s a list of tourist-ridden and off-the-beaten-track islands in Europe you wanna include in your next visit to Europe.
+Here’s a list of tourist-ridden and off-the-beaten-track Europen Islands you wanna include in your next visit to Europe.

 1. Ibiza, Spain

 Ibiza is the brightest pearl of the Spanish Balearic Islands in the Mediterranean.

 It boasts of tranquil coves, idyllic beaches, and the world’s most famous clubs.
 The party capital of the world is home to famous clubs like Space, Pacha, and Amnesia.
 Famous DJs, models, and actors throng the island on a regular basis.